-Adam has extensive experience in information technology and business outsourcing transactions and projects.
-His advisory work spans classic IT and business process outsourcings, cloud and "as a service" offerings, payment processing services (including BIN Sponsorship arrangements), mergers and acquisitions and joint ventures.
+Adam has extensive experience in information technology and business process outsourcing transactions and projects.
+His advisory work spans classic IT and business process outsourcings, cloud and "as a service" offerings, payment processing services (including BIN Sponsorship arrangements, P2P payments systems, and other payment services), mergers and acquisitions and joint ventures.

 Adam keeps abreast of the latest developments in the fast-moving world of technology related-IP and has been featured as a 'leading lawyer' in Who's Who Legal and is currently listed in IAM Patent 1000: The World's Leading Patent Practitioners.

-Adam is a partner in the Technology Transactions Practice, within the Firm's Intellectual Property Group, an international group of partners dedicated to helping global clients protect their intellectual property rights.
+Adam is a partner in the Technology Transactions Practice, within the Firm's Global Mergers & Acquisitions Group.

 Deutsche Bank, 2014